Plantation, Florida: City incorporation (1953–1963)

-Plantation was incorporated as a city on April 23, 1953 (with a population of 300 and a budget of less than $2,000 at the time).
+The city of Plantation was incorporated as a city on April 23, 1953 (with a population of 300 and a budget of less than $2,000 at the time).
 The Plantation Homeowners Association appointed Ellsworth D. Gage (then president of the Homeowners' Association) as the city's first Mayor, with Paul Stoner, Winslow Freeman, George Bartold, Walter Bartels, and Wilfred J. Perry Lohman elected to the City Council; however, none of these early city officials took any salary from the position.
 A building originally intended as a community center, but being used as a warehouse, was used for the first city council meeting, city hall, fire station, and police station.
 This building, originally known as the Hoffman Building, is now the kitchen area of Deicke Auditorium.

 On August 1, 1954, the Miami Herald publicly unveiled the city plan, calling Plantation "The City of the Future".

 In 1955, S. Robinson Estey was elected as the city's second mayor (and the first elected to the position).
 Plantation Police Dept. was organized in the same year, with the first police car and officer (Henry C. 'Hank' Donath), who ran the department alone for several years, on call 24 hours per day.
 At that time, the city population remained less than 800 people.

 The city's fire department's barbecue fundraiser began in 1956 and remains one of the city's annual traditions.
 Plantation's Volunteer Fire Dept. was subsequently formed in 1957, with Richard Stephenson appointed as the first Fire Chief.
 The city's first industrial plant (Airpax Products, Co.) opened on Sunrise Blvd in 1957 (in what is now Plantation Technology Park), as did Plantation Community Church's first sanctuary (now known as Missions Prayer Chapel) and the Sunshine State Parkway (now known as Florida's Turnpike), which connected Miami and Fort Pierce, Florida.
 By 1958, construction was completed on the City Hall.
 A fire station was built on Broward Boulevard, with Frederick T. Peters (son of Frederick C. Peters) appointed as the city's fire chief.